RoboCup-SSL/grSim/INSTALL.md

 grSim will be — by default — installed on the `/usr/local` directory.

+## Troubleshooting

-if you face any problem regarding of updating the grsim version, you can try removing the `grsim.xml`.
+If you face any problem regarding of updating the grsim version, you can try removing the `grsim.xml`.
+If grSim crashes almost instantly with some ODE error the issue might by your ODE version.
+Try adding -DBUILD_ODE=TRUE to build ODE from source instead of using the system dependency.

 ## Notes on the performance